-this data source).
+Self-reported survey data is well-known to underestimate incomes at the top (within the top decile, and particularly within the top percentile).
+Generally speaking, the strategy followed in WID.world in order to correct for this is to use income tax microfiles (together with national accounts and wealth data in order to cover tax-exempt income).
+In case income tax data do not exist or is limited in scope (e.g. in case one can only access income tax tabulations rather than micro-files), the DINA Guidelines recommend to supplement existing data with generalized Pareto interpolation techniques.
+In the case of Middle East countries, income tax data are unfortunately extremely limited.
+Lebanon is the only country for which we were able to access income tax micro-files.
+These data are relatively detailed, consisting on yearly quasiexhaustive micro-files over the 2005-2014 period.
 However, for other countries, despite our best efforts, we do not have any income tax data (not even income tax tabulations).
 This is unfortunate, because household surveys in the Middle East appear to underestimate top incomes at least as much as in the rest of the world, and possibly more.
-In particular, survey-based inverted Pareto coefficient b(p) are implausibly low for top incomes, generally around 1.5-1.7 (and sometime even less than 1.5) at the level of the top 10% (i.e. p=0.9).8 In contrast, in all countries in the world with reliable income tax data, inverted Pareto coefficients b(p) are typically between 2 and 3 (or even more in high inequality countries), and tend to follow a U-shaped generalized Pareto curve, with a rising part within the top decile (see Blanchet, Fournier and Piketty, 2017).
-The Lebanese income tax micro-files confirm this general finding: top income levels reported in tax data are much higher than in household surveys (top 1% incomes are typically 2-3 times higher, with large variations across income levels and over years), and the tax-corrected inverted Pareto coefficients within the top decile are around 3 or higher (see Assouad 2017).9 The reasons why household surveys almost systematically lead to excessively low b coefficients typically come from the fact that surveys suffer from various under-reporting, truncations and top coding problems (with top coding, or self-censored top incomes, b naturally becomes very close to 1 at the very top).
-10 Naturally, surveys have other merits, and include detailed socio-demographic information that one could never obtain using tax data.
-However, for the study of the top decile - and also for the study of the total inequality level of a country, given the importance of the income share going to the top decile it is necessary to supplement surveys with other sources and methods.
+In particular, survey-based inverted Pareto coefficient b(p) are implausibly low for top incomes, generally around 1.5-1.7 (and sometime even less than 1.5) at the level of the top 10% (i.e. p=0.9).8 In contrast, in countries with reliable income tax data, b(p) coefficients are typically between 2 and 3 (or even more in highly inequal countries), and tend to follow a U-shaped generalized Pareto curve, with a rising part within the top decile (Blanchet, Fournier and Piketty, 2017).
+The Lebanese income tax micro-files confirm this general finding: top income levels reported in tax data are much higher than in household surveys (top 1% incomes are 2-3 times higher, with large variations across income levels and over years), and the tax-corrected inverted Pareto coefficients within the top decile are 3 or higher (Assouad, 2017).
+The reasons why household surveys almost systematically lead to excessively low b coefficients typically come from the fact that surveys suffer from various under-reporting, truncations and top coding problems (with top coding, or the operation that reattributes part of the missing income to the nationals only (see Figure 9a -Qatar).
+We therefore only attribute a share of missing income so that the ratio survey/national income equals 30% and not 50% as in other countries.